woodyrew/debwoodfest/src/index.md

 Camping is free and there is plenty of room for tents and camper vans, although no hook ups.

-Facilities at the campsite are fairly basic - Toilets; showers; huge fire dish; electrical sockets in shower rooms and kitchen areas; open kitchen barn with potable water, kettle, microwave; fridge.
+Facilities at the campsite are fairly basic - Flushable toilets (4); showers (4); electrical sockets in shower rooms and kitchen areas; open kitchen barn with potable water, kettle, microwave; fridge; huge fire dish.

 ### Bell Tents
 If you like, we can arrange [Bell Tent hire](https://www.dropbox.com/s/o6r194nbhmebtbx/Hire%20prices%20Wedding%202017.pdf?dl=1): Please let us know and we'll get the ball rolling.